 Are you, or someone you love, at risk for or receiving treatment for breast cancer?
 Reduce risk & improve outcomes with these breast cancer diet and lifestyle tips for prevention and management.

-EA’s NOTE: Thanks so much to my intern Carly for putting together this informative post on breast cancer diet and lifestyle tips!
-Having had family and close friends develop breast cancer (including several friends who were diagnosed under 50) this topic is near and dear to my heart.
-Fortunately, there are diet and lifestyle tips we can incorporate into our lives to not only reduce our risk of breast cancer, but also to help improve outcomes after diagnosis.
+EA’s Note: Thanks so much to my intern Carly for putting together this informative post on breast cancer diet and lifestyle tips!
+Having had family and close friends develop breast cancer (including several friends who were diagnosed under 50), this topic is near and dear to my heart.
+Fortunately, there are diet and lifestyle tips we can incorporate into our lives to reduce our risk of breast cancer and help improve outcomes after diagnosis.